Join Adam Jones on an exclusive Photo Quest to photograph Polar Bears in Svalbard!

 Ice strengthened vessel proved to be ideal for exploration in remote regions

-Small expedition vessel offers an intimate friendly atmosphere
+Small expedition vessel with only 100 passengers offers an intimate friendly atmosphere

 Flexibility to take advantage of wildlife opportunities by using zodiacs